 Why has the American South–a place with abundant rainfall–become embroiled in intrastate wars over water?
 Why did unpredictable flooding come to characterize southern waterways, and how did a region that seemed so rich in this all-important resource become derailed by drought and the regional squabbling that has tormented the arid American West?
 To answer these questions, policy expert and historian Christopher Manganiello moves beyond the well-known accounts of flooding in the Mississippi Valley and irrigation in the West to reveal the contested history of southern water.
 From the New South to the Sun Belt eras, private corporations, public utilities, and political actors made a region-defining trade-off: The South would have cheap energy, but it would be accompanied by persistent water insecurity.
 Manganiello’s compelling environmental history recounts stories of the people and institutions that shaped this exchange and reveals how the use of water and power in the South has been challenged by competition, customers, constituents, and above all, nature itself.

-Please visit The University of North Carolina Press for more information and to purchase a copy of Southern Water, Southern Power: How the Politics of Cheap Energy and Water Scarcity Shaped a Region.
+Please visit The University of North Carolina Press or Amazon for more information and to purchase a copy of Southern Water, Southern Power: How the Politics of Cheap Energy and Water Scarcity Shaped a Region.

 Awards & Recognition

 - Nominated for the 2016 Reed Environmental Writing Award, awarded by the Southern Environmental Law Center.

 - Award for Excellence in Research Using the Holdings of an Archives, Georgia Historical Records Advisory Council, 2015.